Jay-Wook/regulations/REGULATIONS.md

     - DNF = 0 points
 - 5f) Division place MUST be based on total score of all heats in the division.
 - 5g) Score MUST reset at the start of each division.
 - 5h) Final standings MUST be based on the total score of the first division.
+- 5i) STA finals MUST occur at the TBD time during the 2025 SoCal Retro Gaming Expo.

 ## Article 6: LTA Qualifications

 - 6a) All registered competitors MAY participate in the LTA qualifiers.
-- 6b) All registered competitors MUST complete their qualifying session within a 30 day window established before registration.
+- 6b) All registered competitors MUST complete their qualifying session between April 20, 2025 and May 20, 2025 (Timezone = anywhere on Earth).
 - 6c) Each competitor MUST complete their qualifying attempt within the established time frame:
-    - 6c1) 90 minutes for any%
+    - 6c1) 60 minutes for any%
-    - 6c2) 75 minutes for Warpless
+    - 6c2) 60 minutes for Warpless
 - 6d) Competitor MAY reset and restart attempts an infinite amount of times during the established timeframe.
 - 6e) Competitor MUST maintain a countdown clock for the qualifying time frame.
 - 6f) A competitor's final attempt MUST start with 00:01 time remaining on their qualifying clock.